Resource hub

 Where should I start with LoadStrike examples?

 Start with the quick start if you want the shortest path to a working scenario, then move into the protocol, browser, reporting, and cluster docs that match the workload you already need to test.
-The public site also links to a sample-reference repository and downloadable observability assets.
+The site also links to a sample-reference project and downloadable observability assets.

 This page is meant to shorten that search.
 It groups the examples already published in the docs so you can move from use case to concrete setup without guessing where the relevant surface lives.